Best selling pumps

 8. Once the pump is securely attached, begin pumping.
 If you hear air hissing out as you pump, the head still isn’t secure enough.
 Repeat step 7, and try again!

-9. Keep an eye on the pressure gauge as you pump.
-Stop pumping when you’re within the range printed on the side of your tyre.
+9. Keep an eye on the pressure gage as you pump.
+Stop pumping when you’re within the range printed on the side of your tire.